 You know that your family should visit the dentist twice a year, but what else should you be doing to keep your family’s pearly whites healthy and cavity-free?

-Dr Janet Gritzman, president of the Paedodontic Society of South Africa and paediatric dentist, Dr Geoff Melman, shed some light on good oral hygiene practices and when you should visit the dentist.
+Dr Janet Gritzman, a dentist, and paediatric dentist, Dr Geoff Melman, shed some light on good oral hygiene practices and when you should visit the dentist.

 1. Twice a day keeps the dentist away